pohlm01/master-thesis/5_contributions.typ

 We chose to use Rustls for multiple reasons.
 Firstly, writing a whole @tls implementation ourselves seems overcomplicated for this work and fails to demonstrate that the new @mtc system can be integrated well with existing software.
-Therefore, we decided to adopt an existing implementation.
+Therefore, we decided to modify an existing implementation.
 Rustls is a comparably modern implementation of the @tls protocol and is cleanly implemented.
 One reason is that it never supported @tls~1.1 or older, which helps keep the code base clean and organized.
 Nevertheless, Rustls is a serious project that gained adoption in big production deployments~@lets_encrypt_rustls @rustls_openssl_nginx.
 Furthermore, Rustls is written in the programming language Rust, which, in contrast to C used in other famous @tls implementations such as OpenSSL, BoringSSL, or wolfSSL, provides memory safety.
 Additionally, Rust's strong type system makes catching possible mistakes in the implementation comparably easy already during compilation.
+As a side note: Rustls does rely on optimized assembly and C implementations for cryptographic operations from the #emph[aws-lc] library~@aws-lc.
-Moreover, we avoided using the same programming language as for the @ca implementation.
+Besides the advantages of Rust itself, we also avoided using the same programming language as for the @ca implementation.
 This requires rewriting some common parts, such as parsing the binary certificate format and checking the signature.
-It also ensures that neither of the implementations covertly behaves differently from expected.
+However, this additional work ensures that neither of the implementations behaves differently from expected and actually revealed errors in the @ca implementation.

 // We started by adding the type definitions required for the certificate type and trust anchor negotiation mechanisms.